ARTICLES OF ASSOCIATION OF THE

 ARTICLE 1. – INCORPORATION – REGISTERED OFFICE – DURATION

 The Association “ROTTA DI ENEA” is incorporated, operating nationally and worldwide.
 It is requested to add for every association notice the locution “Ente del Terzo Settore” or “ETS” (it stands for “Third Sector Board”) to the present denomination.

 The Association has its registered office in Rome (RM), Via San Francesco di Sales no. 90, and may open offices, delegations or representative offices in Italy and abroad.

 The duration of the Association is set until 31 December 2050.
-The Members’ Meeting may resolve to extend or anticipate the duration of the Association.
+The Associates’ Meeting may resolve to extend or anticipate the duration of the Association.

 ARTICLE 2. – PURPOSE OF THE ASSOCIATION

 The main purpose of the Association, excluding all objectives pursued for financial gain, and with full political autonomy, is to promote the Proposal of the Project “la Rotta di Enea” (Aeneas’s Route) as a Cultural Itinerary for the member countries of the Council of Europe and the Mediterranean area and its subsequent management, to be submitted to the Council of Europe and to the competent Bodies for its evaluation.
 The Association also aims to promote and divulge the artistic cultural heritage linked to Aeneas as a central figure of the shared European roots and of the Euro-Mediterranean brotherhood and the experience of the journey narrated in Virgil’s Aeneid, as the source of a blend and intersection of diverse cultures that fosters new, superior values, civilisations and institutions.